Louisiana Tech hosts Hawkins and SFA - WTOP News

 Ruston, Louisiana; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: SFA takes on the Louisiana Tech Bulldogs after Nigel Hawkins scored 20 points in SFA’s 103-40 victory against the Paul Quinn Tigers.
+BOTTOM LINE: SFA plays the Louisiana Tech Bulldogs after Nigel Hawkins scored 20 points in SFA’s 103-40 victory against the Paul Quinn Tigers.

-The Bulldogs have gone 3-0 at home.
-Louisiana Tech ranks sixth in C-USA with 14.3 assists per game led by Jordan Crawford averaging 4.3.
+The Bulldogs have gone 3-0 in home games.
+Louisiana Tech is ninth in C-USA with 23.3 defensive rebounds per game led by Keaston Willis averaging 4.3.

-The ‘Jacks have gone 1-0 away from home.
-SFA leads the WAC shooting 41.8% from downtown.
-Latrell Jossell leads the ‘Jacks shooting 57.1% from 3-point range.
+The ‘Jacks are 1-0 on the road.
+SFA scores 79.2 points while outscoring opponents by 13.1 points per game.

-TOP PERFORMERS: Keaston Willis is shooting 35.8% from beyond the arc with 2.7 made 3-pointers per game for the Bulldogs, while averaging 12.8 points.
-Cobe Williams is shooting 49.5% and averaging 17.3 points for Louisiana Tech.
+TOP PERFORMERS: Cobe Williams is shooting 49.5% and averaging 17.3 points for the Bulldogs.
+Willis is averaging 2.7 made 3-pointers for Louisiana Tech.

-Jossell is shooting 57.1% from beyond the arc with 2.4 made 3-pointers per game for the ‘Jacks, while averaging 12.6 points.
-Sadaidriene Hall is averaging 13 points and 5.9 rebounds for SFA.
+Sadaidriene Hall is averaging 13 points and 5.9 rebounds for the ‘Jacks.
+Hawkins is averaging 12.1 points for SFA.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.